-- Although it’s a smaller and simpler file type, DWFs hold large amounts of metadata, fonts, color, and images, including 3D models.
+- Though a smaller, simplified file, DWFs can maintain a large amount of metadata, fonts, color, and images — including 3D models.
 Different users can add comments and markups and reintroduce the original CAD format if required.

 - Creators can conceal parts of the design — only displaying what they want recipients to see.

 Disadvantages of DWF files.

 - Though far more accessible than DWG files, you need a specific viewer to open a DWF .
 Alternatively, you can convert a DWF file to a PDF with Adobe Acrobat.

 How to open and edit a DWF file.

 Follow these easy steps to open a DWF file.

 - Install a compatible program to open a DWF file.
 There are many specific applications for this.

 - Unzip your DWF files using a specific unzipping tool, or one preinstalled on your computer.
 This process depends on whether you use Windows or macOS — but will likely involve creating a new location for the file on your desktop and choosing the Extract all option.

 - Click your file and select Open with.
 Find your DWF-compatible viewer and open your file.